MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

 1. On the host computer, install Visual Studio.

 2. On the build computer, install the .NET Framework 4.5.
-To verify that it's installed, make sure that the value of the registry key **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full@Version** starts with "4.5".
+To verify that it's installed, make sure that the value of the registry key <strong>HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full@Version</strong> starts with "4.5".

 ## Copy files from the host computer to the build computer